cranjesh/images-test/TheSoldiersLegacyThorough.md

 As we walked back to the carriage, I broke the silence.
 “He’s hiding something.”

 “Undoubtedly,” Holmes replied, his tone brisk.
 “But fear clouds judgment, Watson.
 He knows more than he’s revealed, and we will uncover it soon enough.”

-The countryside blurred past as the carriage carried us back to Blackwood Manor.
-Holmes’s mind, as ever, raced several steps ahead, piecing together fragments of truth I could barely grasp.

 ### **Chapter 5: Overhearing William’s Remark**